disqus/nexus/README.rst

 Nexus is a pluggable admin application in Django.
 It's designed to give you a simple design and architecture for building admin applications.

-(This project is still in progress, come back soon!)
+(This project is still under active development)

 Screenshot
 ==========